jbakic/Shielded/README.md

 the test when any of those objects is committed into.
 If test passes, the action is called.
     * Implemented transactionally, so can be called from transactions, and can be triggered by the transaction that created it.
+If the action returns false, the subscription is removed in this transaction, which can guarantee one-time execution if needed.
 * **Commutables**: operations which can be performed without conflict, because they can be reordered in time and have the same net effect, i.e. they are commutable (name borrowed from Clojure).
 Incrementing an int is an